 Webinar: Health equity in student research: Sexualized violence services and pandemic homelessness policy

-This event will take place in English Academic research is a well-cited source of evidence to inform public health action to address health equity.
-But valuable academic work on the social…
+This event took place in English.
+Click here to access the recording (English only).
+Academic research is a well-cited source of evidence to inform public health action to address health equity.
+But…